pulumi/docs/content/blog/provisioned-concurrency-insurance-against-cold-starts-in-aws-lambda/index.md

 {{< figure src="./steady.png" caption="Fixed provisioned concurrency for uniform workloads" >}}

 However, many workloads fluctuate a lot.
 Extreme elasticity and lack of configuration parameters have always been the essential benefits of AWS Lambda.
 It works great if you can tolerate the cold starts that come during scale-out.
-If not, you can explore more advanced scenarios of provisioning concurrency.
+If not, you can explore more advanced scenarios of provisioning concurrency dynamically.

 Instead of choosing a permanently fixed value, you can configure provisioned concurrency to autoscale.
 The first required component is the autoscaling target: